-Subsequent to the strategic, top-down idea generation process, our investment adviser performs a rigorous bottom-up evaluation of each prospective portfolio companies fundamentals.
-In particular, our investment adviser will focus its research on vetting each prospective portfolio company for the quality and sustainability of its revenues and ultimately earnings growth, given the high correlation between a company's earnings growth and its valuation over time.
-Our investment adviser also performs due diligence on each prospective portfolio company, with a focus on the company's management team and any significant existing financial sponsor, its current business model and competitive position within the industry in which it operates, any regulatory or legal issues affecting the company, and the viability and uniqueness of any intellectual property or technology that the company utilizes in its operations.
+Subsequent to the strategic, top-down idea generation process, our investment adviser will perform a rigorous bottom-up evaluation of each prospective portfolio companies fundamentals.
+In particular, our investment adviser will focus its research on vetting each prospective portfolio company for the quality and sustainability of its revenues and ultimately earnings growth, given what we believe is the extraordinarily high correlation between a company's earnings growth and its valuation over time.
+Our investment adviser will also perform due diligence on each prospective portfolio company, with a focus on the company's management team and any significant existing financial sponsor, its current business model and competitive position within the industry in which it operates, any regulatory or legal issues affecting the company, and the viability and uniqueness of any intellectual property or technology that the company utilizes in its operations.
 Each prospective portfolio company which passes our investment adviser's due diligence review and which demonstrates the prospect of sustainable significant earnings growth will then be given a qualitative ranking to evaluate it versus other prospective portfolio companies that are currently in our portfolio or in which we are considering an investment.

-Our research and due diligence process will necessarily vary depending upon whether we intend to invest in a portfolio company through a private secondary market transaction or through a direct equity investment.
+We expect that our research and due diligence process will necessarily vary depending upon whether we intend to invest in a portfolio company through a private secondary market transaction or through a direct equity investment.
 In cases where we expect to invest through a secondary market transaction, we will generally not have direct access to information from the prospective portfolio company for our research and due diligence review.
-In such cases, our investment adviser will utilize the proprietary research and analytical capabilities of Candlestick, as well as other information that our investment adviser's senior investment professionals and Advisory Board members may be able generate through their relationships, to provide us with the information necessary to perform a rigorous review of the prospective portfolio company.
+In such cases, we expect our investment adviser to utilize the proprietary research and analytical capabilities of NeXtUp, as well as other information that our investment adviser's senior investment professionals and Advisory Board members may be able generate through their relationships, to provide us with the information necessary to perform a rigorous review of the prospective portfolio company.
 Where we expect to make a direct investment in a portfolio company, our investment adviser will generally have access to information provided by that prospective portfolio company with which to perform its research and due diligence process.